ugtrain/ugtrain/README.md

 `ugtrain -P examples/chromium-bsu64`

-This parses the chromium-bsu64.conf from the examples, runs the game with libmemhack64.so preloaded and starts freezing the configured values.
+This parses the chromium-bsu64.conf from the examples, runs the game with libmemhack64.so preloaded and starts locking the configured values.
 In examples/README.md the config syntax is described.

 If it asks you for automatic adaption, you should accept.
 The adaption can be triggered explicitly as well: <br/>